 Vata’s qualities are cool, light, dry, rough and changing – similar qualities to the type of weather many regions on this side of the world experience during the fall and winter.

 It’s important to remember that dosha means “weakness,” so those with vata dominance or imbalances will be more likely to experience vata symptoms during this season.

-This self oil massage is one of the most nourishing and soothing practices in Ayurveda.
+This self oil massage is one of the most nourishing and soothing bone pain treatment practices in Ayurveda.
 For vata imbalances, organic sesame oil is recommended.
 Add about ¼-½ cup oil in a glass jar.
 Head some water in kettle or pot and then add to a deep bowl.
 Place the jar in the water for 5-10 minutes to heat the oil.
 Once ready to use, begin massaging the oil into your body.
 Start at the scalp, then move to the face, ears, neck and shoulders.
 Work your way down to the chest, back, and torso.
 Massage in a circular motion around the abdomen area.
 Next, move to the shoulders and work down your arms to your hands.
 Move in circular motions around your joints, really working the oil in.
 Next, massage your hips, legs and feet, once gain working in circular motions around the joints.
 Allow the oil to soak into for 15-20 minutes, preferably in a warm room or you can even relax in a warm bath.
 Finish with a shower.
 If you don’t have the time for the full abhyanga, you can also begin by just massaging oil into the achy joints area before a shower.

 Eat a primarily vata pacifying diet